Index Detecting Cycles in a Directed Graph Problems Change Language (Farsi) Source

 Algorithm Implementation

-Note that in the following implementation, if a cycle exists, it will be detected and output.
-If no cycle is found, the topological order of vertices will be output.
+Note that in the following implementation, if a cycle exists, it is found and output; if no cycle exists, the topological order of the vertices is output.

 const int MX = 5e5 + 200;